-Relationships Education is compulsory for all pupils receiving primary education and Relationships and Sex Education (RSE) compulsory for all pupils receiving secondary education.
+Relationships Education is compulsory for all pupils receiving primary education.
 Health Education compulsory in all schools except independent schools.
-Personal, Social, Health and Economic Education (PSHE) continues to be compulsory in independent school.
 Statutory Guidance:

 Relationships and sex education (RSE) and health education, which can be found online, has been produced contains information on what schools should do and sets out the legal duties with which schools must comply when teaching Relationships Education, Relationships and Sex Education (RSE) and Health Education.